Is India in the position to boycott Chinese products?

 In the financial year 2015-16, India's export to China was $ 3,833 million, which was only 3.59% of India's total exports.
 On the other hand, in the same period, India's import from China was $25,460 million, which was 15% of India's total imports.
-More interesting thing is that share of India’s total import from china is increasing every year.
+More interesting thing is that share of India’s total imports from China is increasing every year.

-Toy industry of India is badly affected by the cheap Chinese import.
+The toy industry of India is badly affected by cheap Chinese imports.
 The cost of Chinese toys is so low that any Indian company is unable to compete with China.
-Last year only 20% of Indian toy market is captured by the Indian companies while rest of the 80% market is captured by the Chinese and Italian companies.
+Last year only 20% of the Indian toy market is captured by the Indian companies while the rest of the 80% market is captured by the Chinese and Italian companies.

 China has broken the shoulders of the Indian electronic industry by dumping cheap electronic items (lightings used on the Diwali festival is the hot example of the same)

 China-based vendors continue to strengthen their grip in the Indian Smartphone market.
 In the first quarter of 2017, China-based vendors captured 51.4 percent share of the smartphone shipments in India with 16.9 percent sequential growth and impressive 142.6 percent growth over the same period last year.
 In contrast, the share of homegrown vendors dropped to 13.5% in the Q1 2017 from 40.5 percent in Q1 2016.

 (A shop in India filled with made in China products)